Benefits of Monitoring Your AWS Cloud with Cloud Watch

 There is no additional software needed to monitor other resources.
 It monitors resources automatically.
 Like, for example,

-For request count and latency, it monitors Elastic Load Balancer.
+- For request count and latency, it monitors the Elastic Load Balancer.

-Amazon SQS metrics for number of messages sent and received.
+- Amazon SQS metrics for the number of messages sent and received.

-Amazon SNS for number of messages published and delivered.
+- Amazon SNS for several messages published and delivered.

 Custom Metrics Monitoring

-Amazon CloudWatch provides you the facility to monitor custom metrics, by submitting custom metrics generated by our application.
-The metrics can be submitted by the simple API request.
+Amazon CloudWatch provides you with the facility to monitor custom metrics, by submitting custom metrics generated by our application.
+The metrics can be submitted by a simple API request.
 The available functionality will be available up to one-minute frequency.

 Logs Monitoring and Storing

-CloudWatch provides you facility to troubleshoot your system and maintain and store the respective log file automatically.
-You can set an alarm for the error occur in your system log and with minute details you can see the original stored data.
+CloudWatch provides you with the facility to troubleshoot your system and maintain and store the respective log file automatically.
+You can set an alarm for the error that occurs in your system log and with minute details you can see the original stored data.
 You can view the graphical view of your web request latencies from your log.

-Some volume like Amazon EBS does not send metric data for an available volume that is attached to Amazon EC2 instance.
-The reason being that for EBS volume, there is no monitoring of activity.
+Some volume like Amazon EBS does not send metric data for an available volume that is attached to an Amazon EC2 instance.
+The reason is that for EBS volume, there is no monitoring of activity.

-You can define certain threshold for three conditions
+You can define a certain threshold for three conditions.

-Using AWS CloudWatch, you can see the graphical data analyzed by the log maintained at backend using the dashboard for Amazon CloudWatch.
-This will allow you to monitor AWS resource in one location.
-These statistics of up to minute data and the historical data is available for up to 14 days.
+Using AWS CloudWatch, you can see the graphical data analyzed by the log maintained at the backend using the dashboard for Amazon CloudWatch.
+This will allow you to monitor AWS resources in one location.
+These statistics of up-to-minute data and historical data are available for up to 14 days.
 After two weeks, it is refreshed in its cache.

-Amazon CloudWatch gives you the facility of checking the resource on Cloud.
-It enables you to respond quickly to the events or error occurred at run time.
+Amazon CloudWatch gives you the facility of checking the resource on the Cloud.
+It enables you to respond quickly to the events or errors occurred at run time.
 The notifications from AWS services delivered in near real-time will facilitate Amazon CloudWatch events to respond quickly.
-You can add rules to check simply which event are of your interest and relevant to your application.
+You can add rules to check simply which events are of interest and relevant to your application.